ivoyager/asset_downloads/README.md

 # asset_downloads
 As of v0.0.18, the ivoyager_core editor plugin will offer to download and update assets on its own to match its current version (release or non-release).
 I.e., you don't need to be here.

-Asset downloads can be found [here](https://github.com/ivoyager/asset_downloads/releases).
+For manual asset management, downloads can be found [here](https://github.com/ivoyager/asset_downloads/releases).
 Release assets always have tag similar to "v0.0.18".
 Development (non-release) assets always have a date tag: e.g., "2024-03-15".

 Current:
 * v0.0.18 (release assets for ivoyager_core v0.0.18)